Relintai/pandemonium_engine_docs/tutorials/3d/portals/editing_rooms_and_portals.rst

 Portals are different from Rooms.
 In Portals, we need to specify the geometry of the Portal in our modelling tool, in addition to just the name.
 To do this your "portal-to-be" should be created as a Mesh.

 Portal meshes have some restrictions to work properly.
 They must be convex, and the polygon points should be in the same plane.
 The accuracy to the plane does not have to be exact, as Godot will automatically average the direction of the portal plane.
-Once converted to a :ref:`Portal<class_Portal>` node, the snapping to the portal plane is enforced, and the vertices are specified (and editable) as 2D coordinates in the inspector, rather than 3D points.
+Once converted to a `Portal<class_Portal>` node, the snapping to the portal plane is enforced, and the vertices are specified (and editable) as 2D coordinates in the inspector, rather than 3D points.

 The portal's naming is quite important.
 You can either name the portal ``-portal`` which will attempt to autolink the Portal in Godot, or you can use the name of the Room you wish to link the Portal to as a prefix.